Talk to someone now. Call our National Helpline 7 days a week, 8am-midnight (AEST/AEDT) on 1800 33 4673. You can also chat online or email

 In this session, young people will explore:

-• The spectrum of body and eating attitudes and behaviours, from healthy to disordered.
+• The continuum of body and eating attitudes and behaviours.

-• Warning signs for when thinking and behaviours are becoming problematic.
+• Warning signs for when thinking, feelings and behaviours become problematic.

 • Low self-esteem